Skip to content

 RequirementDescriptionExample

-Event typeSpotnana uses different webhook event types for the actions occurring on the platform.
+Event types (eventTypes)Spotnana uses different webhook event types for the actions occurring on the platform.
 Review the webhook reference and let us know which events you want to subscribe to.TRAVELER_V2, PNR_V3

 Step 4: Sandbox testing flow

-We'll test the webhook delivery in the sandbox environment.
-To receive the webhook payload, you must implement an endpoint that authenticates and handles incoming POST requests using the credentials provided during setup.
+Test the webhook delivery in the sandbox environment.
+To receive the webhook payload, you must implement an endpoint that authenticates and handles incoming POST requests using the HMAC signing secret returned when the subscription was created.

 Here's an overview of the webhook delivery flow:

-1. Spotnana sends webhook payloads to your delivery endpoint, signed with the HMAC signing secret provided during onboarding.
+1. Spotnana sends webhook payloads to your delivery endpoint, signed with the HMAC signing secret returned in the Create Webhook Subscription API response (shown only once, at creation).

 2. A POST request is sent to your authenticated endpoint.
 This request contains the following information: